ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 /**
 * Dictionary of English and French names.
-Since there is no language
+Because no language clause
-* clause in dictionary definition, module level dictionary matching
+* exists in dictionary definition, module level dictionary matching
 * setting will be applied.
 */